karlambuckner/ajax_refactor/README.md

 * _Show product details with AJAX using toggle_
 * _Delete items from cart and update total with AJAX_
 * _Add validation for item quantity- must be a positive integer_
+* _Add flash messages for successful sign-up, sign-in and sign-out_

 ## Setup/Installation Requirements